-This article describes how Azure Event Grid handles events when delivery is not acknowledged.
+This article describes how Azure Event Grid handles events when delivery isn't acknowledged.

 Event Grid provides durable delivery.
 It delivers each message at least once for each subscription.
 Events are sent to the registered webhook of each subscription immediately.
-If a webhook does not acknowledge receipt of an event within 60 seconds of the first delivery attempt, Event Grid retries delivery of the event.
+If a webhook doesn't acknowledge receipt of an event within 60 seconds of the first delivery attempt, Event Grid retries delivery of the event.